How to keep chemicals out of your oven

 Oven cleaning chemicals- not good for you or the environment.
 Here’s how to ditch them.

-And, of course, there’s the monetary cost of buying all those cleaning chemicals.
+And, of course, there’s the cost of buying all those cleaning chemicals.
 But did you know there’s an environmental cost too?

 For example, some ingredients found in popular oven cleaners (like Diethylene Glycol Monobutyl Ether and Monoethanolamine) are toxic to fish and other aquatic life.
 Many also contain Butane, a fossil fuel that can be damaging to the environment.